sajmoni/nano-pool/README.md

   <img src="https://badgen.net/bundlephobia/minzip/nano-pool" />
 </div>

-Allows you to pre-instantiate objects of any kind.
+Allows you to pre-instantiate objects and then request them from a pool

 ## :sparkles: Features

+- Tiny bundle size
 - Written in TypeScript
 - Zero dependencies

 ---

 ## :wrench: Example usage

-`nano-pool` only has one export: `createObjectPool`.

 ```ts
 import { createObjectPool } from 'nano-pool'